Track Days / Club Racing · Workflow guide

 Participants expect same-day delivery and individual photo galleries

-Why it's hard: Track day participants are paying customers ($150-500 per day).
-They expect professional service — organized galleries delivered same-day, not 'we'll send them next week.'
+Why it's hard.
+Track day participants are paying customers and expect organized galleries delivered same-day, not 'we'll send them next week.'

-82-88% — errors come from unclear temporary numbers and road cars without assigned numbers
+Limited by fatigue — most errors come from unclear temporary numbers and road cars without an assigned number

-• Road cars create ambiguity — you guess based on color or pit position, sometimes wrong
+• Road cars create ambiguity — you guess based on color or pit position, and sometimes get it wrong

-• Delayed delivery (next day or later) means customers are already moving on, lower sales
+• Delayed delivery (next day or later) means customers have moved on, which costs sales

-• Same-day delivery — customers receive galleries while the event is fresh in their minds
+• Faster turnaround on the tagging step makes same-day delivery realistic — customers receive galleries while the event is fresh

 • Time freed up for editing, color correction, and customer service instead of data entry